NielsW1/nu-module-2/pi_setup/setup.md

 ### On your laptop

 Connect to the Wi-Fi network `nu-pi-{name}`.
+The default password is `nedap1234`.
 If you don't see the accesspoint you may need to disable and re-enable the Wi-Fi on your laptop.

 Build and deploy the sample project `NUM2.jar`: